July 7, 2024 lavender care secrets

 Choosing the Right Spot

 Lavender thrives in full sun and well drained soil.
-Pick a spot in your garden that receives at least six hours of direct sunlight daily.
+So choose a spot in your garden that gets at least six hours of direct sunlight every day.

-If your soil retains water or feels heavy then try raising your beds or adding gravel to improve drainage.
+If your soil retains water or feels heavy then try raising your beds or adding gravel to it as this can improve the drainage.

 Planting Time

-The best time to plant lavender is early spring or late fall.
-This timing allows the plants to establish themselves during milder weather and avoid the stress of peak summer heat or winter cold.
+The best time to plant lavender is in the early spring or late fall.
+This lets the plants establish themselves during the milder weather and avoid getting stressed by the summer heat or cold of the winter.

 Planting Technique

-Space plants about 18 to 24 inches apart so they get enough airflow, which is crucial for preventing moisture related diseases.
-Dig a hole just deep enough to accommodate the root ball, set the plant in gently and cover with soil.
-Avoid burying the plant too deep to prevent stem rot.
+Dig a hole just deep enough to fit the root ball, set the plant in gently and cover it with soil.
+Don’t bury the plant too deep as this can result the stem rotting.

 Watering

-Lavender is drought-tolerant once established.
+Lavender is drought tolerant once it’s established.
 But young plants need consistent watering.

-During the first growing season water your plants deeply but infrequently – about once a week (more during extended dry spells).
-Once mature lavender typically requires water only during prolonged droughts.
+During the first growing season water it deeply but only about once a week (more during extended dry spells).
+Once mature lavender should only need watering when there are prolonged periods of drought.

 • New Plants: Water regularly during the first growing season.
-Aim for about once a week or when the top inch of soil feels dry.
+Aim for about once a week or when the top inch of soil is dry.

 • Established Plants: Reduce watering.
-Lavender prefers dry conditions so water only during prolonged dry spells.
+Lavender prefers dry conditions so water only if there is a long dry spell.

 • Overwatering: Avoid it at all costs.
-Too much water can lead to root rot which is a common killer of lavender plants.
+Too much water can give your lavender root rot which is one of the most common killers.

 Early Care

-In the first growing season your lavender plants will need more attention.
-Water them once or twice a week, depending on weather conditions – more frequently during hot, dry periods and less so if you’re experiencing a lot of rain.
-The soil should dry out between waterings to prevent moisture related issues.
+In the first growing season your lavender is going to need more attention than afterwards.
+Water it once or twice a week, depending on the weather.
+Water more often when it’s dry and hot and water it less so if you’re getting a lot of rain.
+The soil should dry out between waterings so you don’t get any moisture related problems.

 Mature Plant Care

-Once your lavender is established it requires much less water.
+Once your lavender is established it requires a lot less water.
 They thrive in dry conditions.
-During the peak of summer deep watering every two to three weeks may be sufficient unless there are extreme drought conditions.
-Always check the top few inches of soil; if it feels dry, it’s time to water.
+So during the peak of summer water it deeply every two to three weeks unless you have an extreme drought.
+Always check the top few inches of soil.
+If it feels dry then it’s time to water.

 Mulching

-Mulch helps retain soil moisture and keeps roots cool.
+Mulch helps retain soil moisture and keeps the roots cool (which they like).
 Use organic materials like chopped leaves or bark.
-However be sure to keep mulch away from the plant’s base to prevent excess moisture and potential fungal issues.
+However be sure to keep mulch away from the plant’s base, otherwise you might get too much moisture and potential fungal issues.

 Choosing the Right Mulch

 I would look for organic mulches such as fine bark or gravel.
-These materials allow for excellent drainage while still providing the benefits of mulching.
+They are ideal for lavender because they improve drainage while still giving your plant the benefits of mulching.
 Gravel, in particular, reflects heat up to the plant which copies the lavender’s native Mediterranean environment.

 Application Tips

-Apply mulch around the base of your plants leaving a small gap around the stems to prevent moisture buildup directly against the plant as this could cause rot.
-A layer about two inches thick is ideal.
-Refresh the mulch annually to maintain its benefits and keep your garden looking neat.
+Apply the mulch around the base of your lavender leaving a small gap around the stems.
+This is so moisture doesn’t buildup directly against the plant as this could cause rot.
+A layer about two inches thick is enough.
+Refresh the mulch annually so it doesn’t lose it’s benefits and it will also keep your garden looking neat.

 Fertilizing